 What if it serves my ads on questionable inventory?

 Such a problem really existed at the dawn of the programmatic era, when algorithmic buying lacked transparency and advertisers could only guess where their ad impressions actually took place.
 In vaguely controlled and audited ecosystem fraudulent bots could imitate human actions and distort overall campaign performance statistics, leading to $8.2 billion losses globally.

-Ultimately, such an ecosystem couldn’t be beneficial - nether to advertisers nor to publishers.
-That’s why starting from 2016, the global advertising community-initiated what could be called a real fight against ad fraud.
-As a result, the world has witnessed the launch of new programmatic inventory standards from IAB - ads.txt, app-ads.txt and ads.cert.
+Ultimately, such an ecosystem couldn’t be beneficial - neither to advertisers nor to publishers.
+That’s why starting from 2016, the global advertising community initiated what could be called a real fight against ad fraud.
+As a result, the world has witnessed the launch of new programmatic inventory standards from IAB - ads.txt, app-ads.txt, and ads.cert.

 Developed for desktop & mobile (ads.txt), in-app and OTT environments (app-ads.txt), these standards help to protect programmatic purchasing by authorizing inventory resellers.
 Ads.cert in its turn is aimed at clarifying all placement details via cryptographically signed bid requests.
 These days mentioned standards are widely adopted by all progressive programmatic platforms, including SmartyAds.
 Today, inventory of the best global publishers like Business Insider, The Washington Post, or Time Inc is sold programmatically.
 The publishers are protected and advertisers can audit where their ads will be shown and whether sellers are eligible to offer inventory at auction.